-Another timeless King movie, Stand By Me, plays on very relevant themes around bullying: brotherhood, friendship, and standing up for what’s right.
+Another timeless King adaptation, Stand by Me plays on very relevant themes around bullying: brotherhood, friendship, and standing up for what's right.
 Here, the picked-on Gordie Lachance (Wil Wheaton) finally gains the upper hand against delinquent meanie Ace Merrill (Kiefer Sutherland).

 13. Heathers (1989)

 Yet another '80s tale built around bullying and the kill-or-be-killed social hierarchy of high school, Heathers simultaneously shocked and delighted with its frank approach and black humor.
 This closing scene finally sets one thing straight — at least for Veronica (Winona Ryder), the reign of the Heathers (this one played by Shannen Doherty) is over.

 While most Disney villains are far too dastardly (or just plain evil) to be considered bullies, there is something so petulant and immature about Gaston in Beauty and the Beast, he more than deserves space on this list.
 His ego knows no bounds, even until the very end — just like any true bully.

 The rivalry between Peter Parker and Flash Thompson (who eventually becomes uber-bully Venom in the comics) has been well-documented and even reinvented in the various cinematic iterations of Spider-Man, but watching Peter (here played by Andrew Garfield) use his arachnid abilities to one-up this jock (Chris Zylka) remains just as satisfying now as it was the first time.